tyliang/Tengyuan.Liang/content/publication/multi-descent-kernel.md

 +++
-title = "On the Risk of Minimum-Norm Interpolants and Restricted Lower Isometry of Kernels" date = 2019-08-25 draft = false
+title = "On the Multiple Descent of Minimum-Norm Interpolants and Restricted Lower Isometry of Kernels" date = 2019-08-25 draft = false